Skip to main content

 hostTypeTextHost type: "windows" or "mac"

-creationDateTimeDate ISO 8601Date and time of session creation
+creationDateTimeDate ISO 8601Date and time of session creation.
+Standalone session: date and time of application startup

 stateTextSession state: "active", "postponed", "sleeping"